TorchAblaze/robogers-neighborhood/README.md

 Code: userNumber("Hello")
 Expected Output: "'Hello' is not a number"

+Test: "If a user doesn't type anything, the value should not be considered a number"
+Code: userNumber("");
+Expected Output: Nothing

 Describe: outputMessage()

 Test: "It should return a list of numbers in a number range"